 Can we fix the East River?
-The trouble is, the East River isn’t a river.
+Trouble is, the East River isn’t even a river.
 Rivers don’t change directions several times a day.
-Downstream flow lets true rivers rinse out, but the East River has none of that.
+Downstream flow lets true rivers rinse out, but the East River gets none of that.

 By David Stone